DanAlvares/movie-zone/README.md

 Or you can just [open in Stackblitz](https://stackblitz.com/github/DanAlvares/movie-zone) to view the code.

-## Running the tests
-Sorry!
-No tests :( I ran out of time.

 ## Why React?
 My strengths and experience lie with Angular.
 I wanted to mix it up. :)